Cervical Cancer ScreeningAt a Glance Screening & Results Your Risk Factors About HPV & HPV Vaccine How to Book a Pap Test Myths & Facts Resources

 - An abnormal Pap test may result in your physician referring you to a clinic or specialist to have further evaluation and investigation.

-- This video will go through the following:
+- The following video goes over the following:

 - What is a colposcopy?